Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 NOT SEPARATED LONG

-Yesterday morning occurred the death of Jacob Clemmens, at his home in Grantville, in the 85th year of his age.
+Two Aged Residents of Dauphin County Re-United by DeathYesterday morning occurred the death of Jacob Clemmens, at his home in Grantville, in the 85th year of his age.
 He had been ill for some time, and the death of his wife, which occurred last Tuesday, no doubt hastened his earthly end.
 Mr. Clemmens was one of the most prominent and prosperous farmers in the Lebanon Valley, and at one time was a heavy dealer in grain.
 The funeral services will take place on Thursday morning at 9:30 o’clock.
 This death removes probably one of the oldest couples in this county, having been wedded for sixty-four years and following each other to their long rest within a week.
 John H. Clemmens, conductor on the Philadelphia and Erie division, is a son.

-His parents were laid to rest at Saint Johns United Methodist Cemetery in Grantville, Dauphin County, where his younger brother was interred in 1863.
+His parents were subsequently laid to rest at Saint Johns United Methodist Cemetery in Grantville, Dauphin County, where his younger brother was interred in 1863.

-John H. Clemmens was also active in civic and social organizations.
+In addition to his busy railroad career, John H. Clemmens was also active in civic and social organizations.
 Elected in 1896 as a representative of his local chapter (Post No. 58) of the Grand Army of the Republic, he was re-elected to a second term in 1897.

 On 23 April 1900, Altoona’s Morning Tribune reported that John H. Clemmens had been elected vice president of the Veteran Employees’ Association, Philadelphia and Erie Division, Pennsylvania Railroad.

-But by 1906, he decided a change was in order.
+In 1906, however, he decided that a change was in order.
 In its 31 March 1906 edition, Williamstown’s Gazette and Bulletin announced his retirement:

 FORTY YEARS ON THE PENNSY AND CONDUCTOR JOHN H. CLEMMENS MAKES LAST TRIP

-Passenger Conductor John H. Clemmens, after forty years service on the Pennsy, has retired at his own request, having made his last trip Thursday [29 March 1906].
-For years Johnny Clemmens, as he is called by his host of friends, has ben a familiar figure on Pennsylvania trains passing through Williamsport, and he is known by everyone who rides much on this division.
+The Popular and Well Known Ticket Puncher Retires at His Own Request After Long and Faithful Service, and Says His Last Trip on a Railroad Will Be Back to Sunbury, Where He Will Be BuriedPassenger Conductor John H. Clemmens, after forty years service on the Pennsy, has retired at his own request, having made his last trip Thursday [29 March 1906].
+For years Johnny Clemmens, as he is called by his host of friends, has been a familiar figure on Pennsylvania trains passing through Williamsport, and he is known by everyone who rides much on this division.
 The Sunbury Daily on Thursday said of Mr. Clemmens and his retirement.

 His Railroad Career